Quality of Education

 - Creating and Thinking Critically

-The EYFS (2014) also sets out a number of Safeguarding and Welfare Requirements for example Child Protection, Behaviour and Safe Recruitment.
+The EYFS also sets out a number of Safeguarding and Welfare Requirements for example Child Protection, Behaviour and Attitudes and Safe Recruitment.
 Pathways routinely uses these standards as a minimum guide to good practice.

 The 7 areas of learning are promoted outdoors as well as indoors.
 Children are encouraged to climb, balance, run and jump.
 They build dens, explore, investigate, discover and create.
 They keep fit and become aware of health and safety.
 They learn to care for and respect the natural world as they collect conkers and climb trees.
 ‘Children encounter risk every day and it is important that they learn how to enjoy themselves but also stay safe.
 No one wants a world where children, in fact anyone, is wrapped in cotton wool, prevented from taking any risks and scared of endeavour’ (Health and Safety Executive 2007).